Nico Touches the Walls: Howdy!! We are ACO Touches the Walls (2015)

-"Uzu to Uzu" and Yuuki mo Ai mo Nai Nante (2015-2016)
+"Uzu to Uzu" and Yuuki mo Ai mo Nai Nante (2015–2016)

 The band embarked on their first national tour in two years.
-Starting May 21, the TOUR 2015 "Massuguna Tour" had 21 concerts in total.
+Starting May 21, the Tour 2015 "Massuguna Tour" had 21 concerts in total.
 Their 17th single "Massuguna Uta" was released on June 24.
 The tour final presentation was held for the first time at the Tokyo International Forum A, on July 19.

-NICO Touches the Walls provided their new song "Uzu to Uzu" as the second opening theme for the animation The Heroic Legend of Arslan, aired by TBS.
+Nico Touches the Walls provided their new song "Uzu to Uzu" as the second opening theme for the animation The Heroic Legend of Arslan, aired by TBS.
 The band announced their first ever Osaka-Jo Hall arena concert titled Live Special 2015 Uzu to Uzu ~Nishi no Uzu~, scheduled for December 23, and their third Nippon Budokan concert, titled Uzu to Uzu ~Higashi no Uzu~, for January 9.
 On September 2, their new single "Uzu to Uzu" was released.

 On November 13, the band announced through their official website and Twitter account that the guitarist Daisuke Furumura had injured his right hand and, therefore, could not join the band to continue their scheduled concerts.
 As a result, the band's activities for the rest of the year were immediately canceled and postponed.
 Their concert at Osaka-Jo Hall was postponed to May 2016, as "Live Special 2016 Uzu to Uzu ~Nishi no Uzu~".

 On January 8, 2016, the band played for the third time at Nippon Budokan, with the concert Special Live 2016 Uzu to Uzu ~Higashi no Uzu~.
 At the concert, three songs were played for the first time.
 In the same day, they announced their first studio album in three years, Yuuki mo Ai mo Nai Nante.
 The album was released on March 16.

 The band provided the song "Strato" to be the theme song of the Japanese movie Hero Mania ~Seikatsu~.
 The single is released on May 3, along with their third music video collection DVD, Library Vol. 3.

 Their single "Mashi Mashi" was released on November 30, 2016, and was used as the ending theme of third season of anime Haikyuu.

-OYSTER and TWISTER(2017-2018)
+Oyster and Twister (2017–2018)

 On November 25, 2017, a live event "1125/2017" was held at Makuhari Messe International Exhibition Center in Chiba Prefecture.
 It was held in the form of a festival with guest artists such as the Tokyo Ska Paradise Orchestra.

-On December 6, The new CD "OYSTER-EP-" was released.
+On December 6, The new CD "Oyster-EP-" was released.
 This is a set of two CDs, consisting of a main CD containing five new songs and a bonus disc containing an acoustic version of each song.

-The national tour "NICO Touches the Walls "N X A" TOUR" was held from June, 2018.
+The national tour "Nico Touches the Walls "N X A" Tour" was held from June, 2018.

-On July 25, The new CD "TWISTER-EP-" was released.
-Like "OYSTER-EP-" released last December, "TWISTER-EP-" consists of 2 discs, DISC1 which contains 5 new songs and bonus disc which contains acoustic version of DISC1 songs.
+On July 25, The new CD "Twister-EP-" was released.
+Like "Oyster-EP-" released last December, "Twister-EP-" consists of 2 discs, Disc 1 which contains 5 new songs and bonus disc which contains acoustic version of Disc 1 songs.